grpc/proposal/A98-debug-protocol.md

 Should the list of children (optionally of a particular kind) for an entity be desired - and that's common - a separate paginated service call can be made.
 Instead, this protocol lists only parents (as that set is far more stable).
 Multiple parents are allowed - to handle at least the case of C++ subchannels being owned by multiple channels.

+**orphaned**: If the gRPC object that this entity represents has been deleted, then this field MUST be set to true to represent that this is potentially stale data.

 **data**: This is a list of protobuf Any objects describing the current state of this entity.
 Implementations may define their own protobufs to be exposed here, and common sets will be standardized separately.